2i2c-org/infrastructure/docs/howto/manage-alerts/index.md

 6. There is a cloud provider outage.
 Check out their status page.
 7. A mysterious 7th option.
 Form a mental model of our infrastructure, and poke around.
 If you find any useful info,

+### What to do for alerts on home directory IOPs or Throughput

+Whenever the home directory storage IOPs or Throughput performance is limited (saturated) for an extended period ([defined in Terraform](https://github.com/2i2c-org/infrastructure/blob/main/terraform/aws/ebs-volumes.tf) as `datapoints_to_alarm` triggers over `evaluation_periods` evaluation periods), PagerDuty triggers an alert.
+Triggers can be back-to-back, or distributed over the interval.

+Under day-to-day conditions, we should treat this alert as an indication that we might need to increase the performance of the home directory disk.
+We should periodically analyse the number of times that disk performance has been limited (using the Prometheus metrics) over a month, and consider bumping these if the community needs more headroom.

+Under workshop conditions, this alert should be considered early warning that the home disk is under pressure.
+The consequences of this are typically reduced filesystem performance for all workshop users, which may manifest as slow/laggy user experience in JupyterLab, and poor performance of analysis code running in kernels.

+This can be improved by bumping either the `iops` or the `throughput` variables for the home directory disk in Terraform, or by temporarily imperatively modifying these values in the AWS console.

 ## How to get useful information about an alert

 Each automatic alert will have a title which is formed using the alert name and various labels considered important.